barrelstrength/sprout-docs/docs/email/README.md

 # About Transactional Email

-Sprout Email adds a centralized way to manage transactional email in Craft along with the ability to log and resend Sent Email.
-Notification Emails support several Notification Event Integrations, customizable Email Templates, and the ability to send to dynamic Mailing Lists using Sprout Reports for list management.
+Sprout Email adds a centralized way to manage transactional email in Craft.
+Transactional Emails support several Notification Events, customizable Email Templates, and the ability to send to dynamic
+Mailing Lists using Audiences for list management. along with the ability to log and resend [Sent Email](../sent-email/README.md)

-- See [Sprout Sent Email](../sent-email/README.md) for documentation of the Sent Email features
+- See [Sent Email](../sent-email/README.md) for documentation of the Sent Email features
 - See [Sprout Reports](../data-studio/mailing-lists.md) for documentation on creating custom Mailing Lists and Segments

 ## Email Overview